bimalpoudel/phpunit/readme.md

 # phpunit

-PHPUnit Boiler Template
+  - PHPUnit Boiler Template

-Startup a project with these files.
+  - Startup a project with these files.

+## Installation

+  - run install.bat